ssujit/sim_greenfacade/README.md

 ## Usage
-To run the simulations and analyses:
+To run the analysis:
 1. Clone this repository.
 2. Ensure all dependencies are installed (see below).
-3. Follow the scripts provided in the `/scripts` directory to set up and run ENVI-met simulations.
+3. Find the scripts in the `/scripts` directory to set up and run ENVI-met simulations.
-4. Use the provided Python scripts for statistical analysis and data visualization.
+4. Python scripts for statistical analysis and data visualization.

 ## Dependencies
 - ENVI-met software